evansolomon/nodejs-kinesis-client-library/README.md

---http [port]  (Start HTTP server, port default to $PORT) --local-dynamo (Whether or not to use a local implementation of DynamoDB, defaults to false) --local-dynamo-directory (Directory to store local DB, defaults to temp directory)
+--http [port]  (Start HTTP server, port default to $PORT) --local-dynamo (Whether or not to use a local implementation of DynamoDB, defaults to false) --local-dynamo-directory (Directory to store local DB, defaults to temp directory) --local-kinesis (Use a local implementation of Kinesis, defaults to false) --local-dynamo-directory (Port to access local Kinesis on, defaults to 4567) --local-kinesis-no-start (Assume a local Kinesis server is already running, defaults to false)
 ```

 Notes: